What is magnesium?

 Magnesium helps our bodies break down the food we eat.
 For example, it turns carbohydrates and fat into cellular energy.† Magnesium is required by cells to produce ATP (adenosine triphosphate), the body’s main source of energy.
 Magnesium is also involved in over 300 essential metabolic functions, making this mineral a key player in cellular energy production.†

-While approximately 60% of magnesium is found in bone structure, an important portion is found in the bloodstream (extracellular fluid) where it helps support proper muscle contractions and nerve function†.
+While approximately 50 to 60% of magnesium is found in bone structure, an important portion is found in the bloodstream (also known as extracellular fluid), where it helps support proper muscle contractions and nerve function.1,3,†

-Unfortunately, 60% of American adults do not consume adequate amount of this mineral‡.
-Common food sources of magnesium are: whole grains (brown rice, oat bran, whole wheat), dark green leafy vegetables, nuts and beans.
-If you do not consume enough of these magnesium-rich foods, a supplement may be beneficial.
+More than half (59%) of American adults are not meeting their magnesium requirements from diet alone.2 Common food sources of magnesium include whole grains (e.g., brown rice, oat bran, whole wheat), dark green leafy vegetables, nuts and beans.

-As mentioned above, if your diet is lacking in magnesium-rich foods, a magnesium supplement may be a good choice to ensure your magnesium needs are met.
-Some populations need magnesium supplementation due to certain medications or health conditions.
-In either case, it’s always best to talk to your health care professional to determine if magnesium fits into your daily supplement regimen.
+If your diet is lacking in magnesium-rich foods, a magnesium supplement may be a good choice to ensure your magnesium needs are met.
+Some people need magnesium supplements due to certain medications or health conditions.
+Talk to your healthcare professional to determine if a magnesium supplement fits into your supplement regimen.